maybeanerd/iu-tech-talk/slides.md

 <!--
 The solution again, is extending ActivityPub

-If we look at this note, it says that one of our villagers requests 500 wood and offers 600 stone in return
+The note says that one of our villagers requests 500 wood and offers 600 stone in return

-The context in this case only holds activitystreams, but we can again add our own.
+The context in this case only holds activitystreams

-Let's add both isGameServer (this is nice to know on all our activities), but also another one: gameContent
+Let's add both isGameServer, but also another one: gameContent

 As you can see, we cannot only add a general context, we can also define context for a single attribute